oVirt/ovirt-ansible-vm-infra/README.md

 oVirt Virtual Machine Infrastructure
 ====================================

-The `oVirt.vm-infra` role manages the virtual machine infrastructure in oVirt.
+The `ovirt.vm-infra` role manages the virtual machine infrastructure in oVirt.
 This role also creates inventory of created virtual machines it defines if `wait_for_ip` is set to `true` and state of virtual machine is `running`.
 All defined virtual machine are part of `ovirt_vm` inventory group.